deepmodeling/docs/faq/conda.md

 conda activate my_env
 ```

-If you want to activate the environment in a shell script, using `shell` instead:
+If you want to activate the environment in a shell script, using `source` instead:

 ```sh
 source activate my_env